-Summertime is at once thus an opportunity to come together again and a showcase for a research project whose central themes are solar and chromatic warmth, the amplitude of movement and the human relationships nourished by them.
+Summertime is at once an opportunity created for us to reunite and a research project whose core themes are solar and chromatic warmth, the amplitude of movement, and the human relationships nourished by them.
 Here we have a choreography that reflects carefreeness and happiness, a true balm to the heart for each and every one of us.

-Coproduction: Charleroi danse, La Coop asbl and Shelter Prod, Théâtre-Varia with the assistance of taxshelter.be, ING and the tax shelter of the Belgian federal government.
+Co-production with Charleroi danse, La Coop asbl and Shelter Prod, Théâtre-Varia with the assistance of taxshelter.be, ING and the tax shelter of the Belgian federal government.